-CLNZ/NZSA Research Grants
+CLNZ | NZSA Research Grants

-CLNZ/NZSA Research Grants
+CLNZ | NZSA Research Grants

-The CLNZ/NZSA Research Grants support New Zealand writers by providing assistance to writers who wish to undertake research for a fiction or non-fiction writing project.
+The CLNZ | NZSA Research Grants support New Zealand writers by providing assistance to writers who wish to undertake research for a fiction or non-fiction writing project.

-Four Research Grants valued at $5,000 each are available to New Zealand writers wishing to undertake research for a fiction or non-fiction writing project.
-These are bought to you by Copyright Licensing New Zealand (CLNZ) and the New Zealand Society of Authors (NZSA) as part of the CLNZ Cultural Fund.
+These are brought to you by Copyright Licensing New Zealand (CLNZ) and the New Zealand Society of Authors Te Puni Kaituhi O Aotearoa (PEN NZ Inc) as part of the CLNZ Cultural Fund.

-A broad range of fiction and non-fiction writing projects are eligible for these grants, however some works and projects are excluded so writers are encouraged to check the guidelines carefully.
-The successful recipients for 2023 were announced on 30 August and you can read more about them here >>
+While a broad range of fiction and non-fiction writing projects are eligible for these grants, some works and projects are excluded so please check the 2025 guidelines carefully.

 About the Cultural Fund